wso2-attic/ballerina-integrator/examples/integration-tutorials/transforming-message-content/README.md

 # Transforming Message Content

 When the message format sent by the client is diffrent from the format expected by the backend service, we need to transform the message into a supported format before sending the request to backend.
-Using Ballerina, we cna easily transform messages to a desired format.
+Using Ballerina, we can easily transform messages to a desired format.

 #### What you will build